-During the O1A visa application process, you and your petitioner need to take several steps to make sure you have all the required evidence to send to the USCIS.
-The application process starts with a petitioner, so without someone willing to sponsor you, there is no chance of getting the O1A visa.
+During the O1A visa application process, you and your petitioner need to take several steps to ensure you have all the required evidence to send to the USCIS.
+The application process starts with a petitioner, so there is no chance of getting the O1A visa without someone willing to sponsor you.

-Once you find a petitioner they must file Form I-129, Petition for Nonimmigrant Workers along with all the documents proving that you have extraordinary abilities and that you fulfill the requirements for the O1A visa.
+Once you find a petitioner, they must file Form I-129, Petition for Nonimmigrant Workers, along with all the documents proving that you have extraordinary abilities and that you fulfill the requirements for the O1A visa.
 You must also apply at least 45 days before your employment begins.
-The filing fees for the visa are $460 and this must be paid by you.
+The filing fees for the visa are $460, and you must pay this.
 USCIS will take 2 to 6 weeks to review your case and then will send your petitioner an approval or denial letter.
 If your case is approved, you will get Form I-797, Notice of Action.
 When USCIS approves the petition, your petitioner has completed their duties.
 Now it is up to you to continue the application process.

 File Form DS-160

 Form DS-160 is an online form used for all applicants for nonimmigrant visas.
-The form has questions regarding your personal information and background, your purpose, and intent for visiting the U.S as well as other screening questions to test whether you are eligible for the visa you intend to apply.
-You must fill this form, and once submitted, you will get a confirmation page and code which you will need later on in the application process.
+The form has questions regarding your personal information and background, your purpose, and intent for visiting the U.S, as well as other screening questions to test whether you are eligible for the visa you intend to apply for.
+You must fill this form, and once submitted, you will get a confirmation page and code, which you will need later in the application process.

 Pay the visa fee

 The application fee for the O1A visa is $190.
 You must pay this fee and any other applicable fees to the embassy in your country.
 After you have paid your fees, you can continue with your application.
 You must show a receipt to prove you have completed your payments to the Officer at the embassy.

 Schedule your visa interview